 How I Help

-I help PE-backed and complex B2B firms see what in their growth model is real, what is fragile, and what will break under scale if it is not fixed.
+I help independent professional and B2B services firms see what in their growth model is real, what is fragile, and where it breaks down when they try to compete and grow.

 My work typically includes: